hrtywhy/hrtywhy.github.io/_posts/2024-08-20-FlareVM-setup.markdown

 imagehero: true
 ---

-M cheat sheet for building a local, isolated sandbox for malware analysis and reverse engineering.
+Cheat sheet for building a local, isolated sandbox for malware analysis and reverse engineering.
 This concise guide walks you through setting up with Windows 10 VM, installing and configuring FLARE-VM, and applying network isolation best practices.
 With step-by-step instructions and screenshots, you'll have a secure lab to practice malware analysis and improve your reverse-engineering skills.

 # 1. Malware Analysis Process